Merkel wins Spanish aid vote with big majority

 As in June's ESM vote, Merkel - whose tough stance on the euro crisis has boosted her popularity ahead of a 2013 federal election - fell short of the symbolically important "chancellor majority", which would have required the support of 311 of her coalition's 330 MPs in the 620-seat chamber.

-The result had largely been a foregone conclusion after the opposition said it would vote in favour.
+The result had largely been a foregone conclusion after the opposition said it would vote in favor.

 But some lawmakers remain concerned that bailing out Spanish banks would not address the real problems in the euro zone and was unfair.